freeCodeCamp/freeCodeCamp/guide/english/xml/index.md

 </root>
 ```
 #### XML must have a root element
-Above syntax shows the root element which is necessary while creating an XML code.
+The above syntax shows the root element which is necessary while creating an XML code.
 This can be shown by the example:-
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <note>